 Join the next generation of health care leaders.

-All health care professionals—physicians, researchers, nursing leaders, policymakers, pharmacists and general health care managers—who endeavor to impact positive change within their organizations will benefit from this executive certificate.
+All health care professionals—including physicians, researchers, nursing leaders, policymakers, pharmacists and general health care managers—who endeavor to impact positive change within their organizations will benefit from this executive certificate.
 Adding the experience and credentials to their resumes will also give participants a professional edge and will strengthen their position as leaders in the health care industry.

 - Health care professionals who want to drive innovation in their field